astrotars/stream-banking-chatbot/README.md

 Even if a malicious person gained access to the database containing the messages, all they would see is encrypted text, called ciphertext.

-## What is Dialogflow?
-Do I need this?

 # Building the chatbot

 To build this application, we're going to rely on a few libraries,